Carmine Giorgione

-Carmine Giorgione (born 17 June 1991) is an Italian professional footballer who plays for Serie C club AlbinoLeffe, which he captains.
-He spent over 7 seasons in Serie C.
+Carmine Giorgione (born 17 June 1991) is an Italian professional footballer who plays for Serie D club Fidelis Andria.
+He spent 11 seasons in Serie C.

 Club career

 Early career

 Born in Benevento, Campania, Giorgione played for the Berretti and Primavera youth teams of Veneto side Padova until January 2010.
 Before joining Padova, he also played for the "Giovanissimi" youth team of Campania side Avellino as a striker.

 In January 2010 he was sold to Lega Pro Prima Divisione side Varese on a co-ownership deal.
 In June 2010, Padova gave up the remaining 50% registration rights of Giorgione to Varese.

 At the start of 2010–11 season, Giorgione was signed by Lega Pro Seconda Divisione side Valenzana on a temporary deal.
 In the next season he left for Savona on another loan.

 In October 2012, Giorgione left for Serie D side Asti.

 In 2013, Giorgione left for Greek fourth division side Kissamikos.

 In 2014, Giorgione was re-signed by Savona for the first ever Serie C league since 1978.

 In 2015, he left for fellow Serie C side Messina.